guardian/security-hq/hq/markdown/snyk.md

 may wish to build and release anyway, ideally reporting the situation to a risk register.
 This is most likely to happen when a new vulnerability is discovered and the library publisher has not had chance to respond.

-This is cleanly achieved by creating a `.snyk` file which can act both as an exemption and the risk register itself.
+For private repositories, this is cleanly achieved by creating a `.snyk` file which can act both as an exemption and the risk register itself.
 Please try to give meaningful reasons for allowing the exemption.

 The `.snyk` file can then be added to the repository and the build should continue.

+__However, for public repositories, this would mean that the vulnerability is effectively advertised right in the project!
+This is therefore not an acceptable approach for public repositories.__

 When an exemption expires, the build will start to fail again (see Reviewing Expired Exemptions below).
 If a review still finds no mitigation available, then it is trivial to extend by changing the date and committing.